heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 domain name provider.

-This will allow you to access the services hosted on the virtual machine using the domain name and its subdomains you acquired.
+This will allow you to access the services hosted on the virtual machine using the domain name and its subdomains you obtained.

 #### Add the DNS records